CyrilCermak/modular_architecture_on_ios/README.md

 domain layer to the service layer.
 A third option would be to use abstraction and achieve the same result not from the module level but from the code level.
 The ideal solution solely depends on the use case.
+There is yet another to separate the interfaces into a separate framework which will be introduced in the next section.

 A simple example could be that some flow is represented by a protocol that has a `start` function on it.
 That could for example be a